Commit. Stretch. Commit again.

-A VS Code extension that suggests a short exercise break after meaningful commits.
+A short exercise break after meaningful commits.
 Built for developers who would rather refactor than rest.

 You wrote 4,800 lines today and the only muscle you used was your trapezius, complaining.